Stylised illustration of a live band by The Jetset Society on stage at a ballroom dance evening

 Ceremony, reception, dinnerLive band or small live lineupEmotion, style, atmosphere, controlled volume

-First dance, opening, awardsLive bandVisible impact, tension, high-quality moment
+First dance, opening, awardsLive bandVisible impact, tension, defining moment

-Ball, gala, large corporate eventLive band, often medium to large lineupStage impact, timing, representation, danceability
+Ball, gala, large corporate eventLive band, often medium to large lineupStage presence, timing, a sense of occasion, a packed dance floor

 Late afterpartyDJ or playlist as additionLong duration, club flow, uncomplicated extension